- National guidance

 NHS Health Check Exclusion Criteria

-As the NHS Health Check is a public health programme aimed at preventing disease, people with previously diagnosed vascular disease or who meet the criteria set out below are excluded from the programme.
+As the NHS Health Check is a public health programme aimed at preventing disease, people with previously diagnosed cardiovascular disease or who meet the criteria set out below are excluded from the programme.
 These individuals should already be receiving appropriate management and monitoring through existing care pathways.

 - coronary heart disease